 The time had come again for us to painfully tackle questions pertaining to our sexuality.
 I could only imagine how uncomfortable some of us may have been discussing such a subject openly, especially within the holy ambience of Church.
 But as always we had to deal regardless of our sensibilities, mainly because of the unavoidable importance of sex in our individual lives and relationships.

-As a consequence, I have always held the view that in addressing life issues, such as sex, we must endeavor to be honest and practical in our approach: meaning, I don’t want you to just preach to me but show me the “how-to-d0” of the matter.
+As a consequence, I have always held the view that in addressing life issues, (such as sex) we must endeavor to be honest and practical in our approach: meaning, I don’t want you to just preach to me but show me the “how-to-do”.

 As an example, one of my favorite advice from the Word is “Flee from temptation.”
 It is so unashamedly stark and down-to-earth, as if saying, “dude, run for your life and forget trying to be superman!”

 There are three opposing forces I struggle each day to subdue: the devil, the world’s system and myself.